kopf/httsleep/docs/tutorial.rst

 As can be seen here, the response object is stored in the exception, along with the alarm that was triggered.

-Any conditionals, or combination thereof, can be used to set alarms.
+Any conditions, or combination thereof, can be used to set alarms.

-.. _chaining-conditionals:
+.. _chaining-conditions:

 Chaining Conditionals and Alarms
 --------------------------------

-We've seen that conditionals can be joined together with a boolean "AND" by packing them into a single dictionary.
+We've seen that conditions can be joined together with a boolean "AND" by packing them into a single dictionary.

 There are cases where we might want to join conditions using boolean "OR".
 In